The Impact of Technology on Spiritual Growth: Enhancer or Obstacle?

 Intentional Digital Spaces

-Creating online environments specifically designed to foster contemplation rather than consumption—digital sanctuaries that encourage deep engagement rather than rapid scrolling.
-These spaces could embody values aligned with spiritual growth: patience, presence, and authenticity.
+Creating online environments specifically designed to foster contemplation rather than consumption represents one promising integration of technology and spirituality.
+These digital sanctuaries could embody values aligned with spiritual growth: patience, presence, and authenticity.
+Several characteristics might distinguish such spaces:

 Technological Sabbaths